gosh-sh/docs/docs/working-with-gosh/gosh-web/task.md

 ![](../../images/gosh_web_Task_delete_01.jpg)

-After creating a proposal about deleting a Task, you will be redirected to the event tab **Dao**.
+After creating a proposal about deleting a Task, you will be redirected to the **DAO** events tab.

 ![](../../images/gosh_web_Task_delete_02_event.jpg)